FionaVoss/fionavoss.github.io/about.md

 description: Information about me and the technologies that power this site.
 ---

-I'm a software engineer at [Redbubble](https://www.redbubble.com/) in San Francisco.
+I'm a software engineer based in San Francisco.
+I've worked at [Redbubble](https://www.redbubble.com/) and [Ceatus Media Group](https://www.ceatus.com/).

 I got my start in the industry at [LEARN Academy](https://www.learnacademy.org/)'s web development bootcamp, which I consider to be [one of the best educational experiences of my life]({% post_url /2018-09-18-best-educational-experiences %}).